evwalz/crpsmixture/README.md

 # CRPS for smooth EasyUQ

-Function to compute CRPS value of smooth EasyUQ.
+1. Function to compute CRPS value of smooth EasyUQ.
+2. Function to compute CRPS value of MC Dropout.
+3. Function to compute CRPS value of smooth ensemble data.

 # Installation